Laser Skin Resurfacing

 Complications possible include erythemia (reddening of the skin which can last 3-4 months), swelling, bruising, infection, pain, hyper/hypo-pigmentation, worsening of the scarring or hypertrophic scarring.
 Fortunately, most patients avoid these complications and have significant improvements from their pre-operative condition.

 As one of the most exciting and innovative scientific achievements to date, laser technology is being utilized throughout the health care community.
-Dr. Fraziero, Spink, and Max Kernizan use one of the newest lasers, the ultrapulse carbon dioxide laser, to treat sun-damaged skin, facial wrinkles and scars in a procedure called laser skin resurfacing.
+Dr. Fraziero, Spink, Max Kernizan, and Steven D. Nguyen use one of the newest lasers, the ultrapulse carbon dioxide laser, to treat sun-damaged skin, facial wrinkles and scars in a procedure called laser skin resurfacing.

 What is a laser?